mastodon/documentation/Using-Mastodon/FAQ.md

 Beneath each post, you will see three dots.
 Clicking on those will allow you to expand a post or report the content.
 When reporting content, select all posts that need moderator attention.

 #### How do I handle harassment?
-Harassment is taken seriously by the admins and moderators of instances and should be reported through the post-reporting system which can be found via the three dots under every post or writing your admin/mod directly.
+If your admin takes harassment seriously, you can report it to them through the post-reporting system.
+This can be found through the ellipsis (“…”) beneath the post, or by contacting your admin directly.

-#### Do my Private Messages get to people on other instances?
+#### Will my Private Messages reach people on other instances?
-They should, yes.
-However, because of different privacy settings and other factors, your post might not remain private under certain circumstances.
+Yes, they should.
+However, private messages are *not secure*.
+You should avoid sending sensitive information through them.

 #### What does “Adjust Status Privacy” mean and how does it work?
 The **globe** icon under the toot area adjusts your status privacy by changing who can see your posts.
 This is what happens: